 Easy Tie-dye Patterns

-Easy to replicate without any craft experience.
-These tie-dye patterns are perfect to get started with.
-As opposed to painting, sculpting or other fine arts, tie-dye is very forgiving for newcomers.
-You will amaze yourself on the first try.
+As opposed to painting, sculpting, or other fine arts, tie-dye is very forgiving to newcomers.
+You’ll be amazed on the first try!

 – Press on a shirt to play instructions –